-The annual average TSP result at Blackhill Primary School (36.1 $\mu$ g/m) was well below the annual average criteria of 90 $\mu$ g/m.
-While there are no specified criteria for a 24-hr TSP maximum in the development consents or Environment Protection License, all TSP results were well below the US EPA short term good air quality criteria of 260 $\mu$ g/m.
+The annual average TSP result at Blackhill Primary School ($36.1\mu g/m^3$) was well below the annual average criteria of $90\mu g/m^3$.
+While there are no specified criteria for a 24-hr TSP maximum in the development consents or Environment Protection License, all TSP results were well below the US EPA short term good air quality criteria of $260\mu g/m^3$.
 TSP results are displayed in Table 10.

-In general, whilst the results recorded during this reporting period are higher when compared to the corresponding measurements of the 2012/13 AEMR reporting period, they continue to indicate a low dust impact from mining operations.
-The ratio of $PM{10}$ to TSP over the 2013/14 AEMR reporting period was 45%, which is a lower ratio than the 2012/13 AEMR reporting period results (57%) indicating more courser particulates in the Total Suspended Particulates.
+The results recorded during this reporting period are lower when compared to the corresponding measurements of the 2013/14 AEMR reporting period.
+This continues to indicate a low dust impact from activities at the mine.
+The ratio of the average PM10 to TSP over the 2014/15 AEMR reporting period was 50%, which is a slightly higher ratio than the 2013/14 AEMR reporting period (47%) indicating a small increase in finer particulates in the Total Suspended Particulates, however, the ratio remains well below the 2012/2013 AEMR reporting period (57%).